elastic/apm/specs/agents/metrics-health.md

 The metric `agent.events.requests.bytes` does not need to represent the exact network usage.
 Instead, the number of compressed bytes within the request body can be used as approximation.

-All event request metrics MUST be able to be disabled by the `disable_metrics` configuration option.
+It MUST be possible to disable all event request metrics via the `disable_metrics` configuration option.

 ### Agent Overhead Metrics